FAQ for STUDENTS

 I heard the Kinder name won’t even be on the outside of the building.

 Not true.
 It will be on the outside and inside of the school, on your diploma, and on everything from tickets to social media handles to radio announcements to report cards.
+You have all seen the new logo that includes the Kinder name, and the new T-shirts and gear in the school store.
 The image at the top of this page shows how the outside signs will look.
+A sign on the other side of the building, not shown in this picture, has already been installed.

 Everyone will still say HSPVA anyway.